JCotton1123/netmanage-bootstrap/README.md

 #### Option 2 - Ansible:

+Use [Ansible](http://docs.ansible.com/) and the included configuration to setup a single multi-function instance, or separate application and database instances.

 * Edit `hosts` if you'd like to use separate servers for hosting the application and database.
 * Install the EPEL repo `rpm -i http://fedora-epel.mirror.lstn.net/6/i386/epel-release-6-8.noarch.rpm`
 * Install ansible `sudo yum -y install ansible`